PERMESSO DI SOGGIORNO

 Processing Time

-Receipt of the ricevuta (application receipt) allows legal work immediately after submission.
+2–9 months depending on province.
+The ricevuta allows legal work immediately after submission.

 Useful Links